R&B Journey Operator I

 - Must be able to use grease gun to lube equipment, use hand tools to service crusher, remove/replace guards and rails, requires upper body forces of up to 40 lbs.

 - Must be able to engage trigger on distributor and/or crack fill wand, use power tools and wire cutters requiring coupling forces up to 70 lbs.

 - Must be able to stoop, bend, stretch, twist, reach, kneel, squat, and balance repetitively.

-- Must be able climb ladders to get into and out of crusher and vehicle/heavy equipment.
+- Must be able to climb ladders to get into and out of crusher and vehicle/heavy equipment.

 - Must be able to sit, stand, or walk for long periods of time.

 - Must be able to work in a day light and night environment.

 - Must be able to work in hazardous or dangerous work areas or situations.